wtsnjp/twoot.py/README.md

 ## Installation

-All dependencies can be installed by one shot:
+All dependencies can be installed with:

 ```
 $ python setup.py install